How to Build a Workout Habit That Actually Sticks

 What It Means: Begin with workouts so easy they feel almost trivial—significantly below your actual fitness capacity.
 This contradicts conventional wisdom but is backed by research.

-The Science: BJ Fogg's "Tiny Habits" methodology, validated through Stanford research with 40,000+ participants, shows that habit formation succeeds when the target behavior requires minimal motivation.
+The Science: BJ Fogg's "Tiny Habits" methodology, developed through his research at Stanford's Behavior Design Lab, shows that habit formation succeeds when the target behavior requires minimal motivation.
 His Behavior Model (B=MAT: Behavior = Motivation × Ability × Trigger) demonstrates that when Ability is maximized (task is extremely easy), the habit persists even when Motivation is low.

 How to Apply: